Responsible Tourism: Why Is It Important + 10 Ways to Become a Responsible Traveler

-Converse with these people and it will become easier for you to ask for their permission.
+Converse with the people and it will become easier for you to ask for their permission.
 If you need to take photos of children, talk to their parents first.

-Another way you can respect locals is to never expect them to speak your language.
+Another way to respect locals is to never expect them to speak your language.
 Instead, learn some local phrases that will help you communicate with them.

 10 | AVOID ANIMAL TOURISM

 Seeing wild animals you’d never normally see in your lifetime is a great opportunity.
 However, you need to be careful when there are tours involving animals, especially when they allow you to manhandle or cuddle with the creatures.

 Posing with a chained tiger or riding an elephant may look cool, but be aware that most of the time, these animals are drugged just so they can be docile.
 Feeding wildlife also harms them in a way that not a lot of people realize.
 By doing so, you’re interfering with their natural diet, and make them develop a dependency on humans.

 Riding animals as a tourist activity should be avoided, as far as possible.